Skip to content

 "Hardest" is not one number.
 A short wall at 18% is hard in a different way from a 45 km grind in thin air.
 We ranked these by the combination that matters most to the rider who finishes at the top: sustained gradient × length × total elevation gain.
 Max gradient is the tiebreaker — a climb that never drops below 10% is a different beast from one that averages 7% with flat recovery sections.

 Popularity and postcard value don't enter the ranking.
-Trollstigen is on every Norwegian cycling list, but objectively it's not even in the top three hardest.
-Juvasshytta is, and most cyclists have never heard of it.
+Trollstigen is on every Norwegian cycling list, but objectively it doesn't crack the top ten of hardest paved climbs in Norway.
+Juvasshytta does, and most cyclists have never heard of it.

 1. Juvasshytta — the hardest of them all